Performing File-Level Restore

 - In the inventory pane, select Backups.

-- In the working area, expand the necessary backup job, right-click the VM that contains files you want to restore and do the following:
+- In the working area, expand the necessary backup job, right-click the VM that contains files you want to restore and select Restore guest files.

-- If you want to restore files of a Microsoft Windows machine, select Restore guest files > Microsoft Windows and complete the Guest File Restore wizard as described in the Veeam Backup & Replication User Guide, section Restoring VM Guest OS Files (FAT, NTFS or ReFS).
+- Complete the File Level Restore wizard as described in the Veeam Backup & Replication User Guide, section Recovering Guest OS Files Using Console.

 Note |